dudgeon/penguin-bank-mcp-flare/content/index.md

           - "Penguin Bank MCP Works with any MCP-compatible client."
           - "New [MCP Clients](https://modelcontextprotocol.io/clients) are appearing every week."

-  feedback:
-    section_id: "feedback"
-    section_title: "Help us build the future"
-    track_id: "feedback-track"
-    dots_id: "feedback-dots"
-    slides:
-      - title: "What features do you want?"
-        icon: "message-circle"
-        bullets:
-          - "Investment account integration"
-          - "Budgeting and savings goals"
-          - "Multi-bank account management"
-      - title: "How can we improve?"
-        icon: "settings"
-        bullets:
-          - "Better natural language understanding"
-          - "More detailed transaction insights"
-          - "Faster response times and reliability"
-      - title: "Share your experience"
-        icon: "star"
-        bullets:
-          - "Tell us what works well for you"
-          - "Report any issues or bugs you find"
-          - "Suggest new use cases and workflows"

 # Banking Functions Data
 functions: